Alaska: Spirit of the Wild

 Alaska: Spirit of the Wild is a documentary film featuring the landscape and wildlife of Alaska.
 It is directed by George Casey, narrated by Charlton Heston and was distributed to IMAX theaters in 1997.

+Synopsis

 Alaskan wildlife featured in the film include moose, bears, seals, wolves, caribou, and whales, while narrator Heston provides background information.
 Aerial and underwater photography are utilized throughout the production.
 Casey had previously created the documentary, Africa: The Serengeti, also for IMAX.

+Reception

 The film has been well-received by critics and was nominated for the Academy Award for Best Documentary Short Subject in 1998.